d3b4g/leonids/_posts/adminholder.md

 #### Defence

 Domain Admins or higher privilledge users will be able to nodify the AdminSDHolder permions, protecting privillegedes yours prevents an attacker compromising or backdooring the AdminSDHolder.
+Monitoring and alerting any changes to AdminSDholder object permissions is very important.